-Accountable Executive - A single, identifiable person who has ultimate responsibility for carrying out the safety management system of a public transportation agency; for carrying out transit asset management practices; and for control or direction over the human and capital resources needed to develop and maintain both the agency's public transportation agency safety plan, in accordance with 49 U.S.C.
+Accountable Executive - A single, identifiable person who has ultimate responsibility for carrying out the safety management system of a public transportation agency; for carrying out transit asset management practices; for setting and updating performance targets; and for control or direction over the human and capital resources needed to develop and maintain both the agency's public transportation agency safety plan, in accordance with 49 U.S.C.
 5329(d), and transit asset management plan, in accordance with 49 U.S.C.
 5326.